We use minimal analytics to improve the site. Is that okay?

 Auto Ghosting Is Only 50% Awesome

-For most of my HDR photos, I let Photomatix handle the ghosting issues.
-But it doesn’t always work forcing me to reprocess the image and go in and mask by hand.
-Not a huge deal, but it could be better.
+.
+I let Photomatix handle ghosting in most of my HDR photos.
+But it doesn’t always work, forcing me to reprocess the image and mask by hand.
+It’s not a huge deal, but it could be better.

 Photomatix Pro Sample Images